nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * Meetings are displayed in chronological order, with the earliest meeting on the left side of the window
-* Meetings that have passed the current date and time are marked red
+* Meetings that have passed the date and time at the point which the application was first opened are marked red

 ### Exiting the program : `exit`